ollama/ollama/llama/README.md

 # `llama`

-This package integrates llama.cpp a Go package.
+This package integrates llama.cpp as a Go package that's easy to build with different tags for different CPU and GPU processors.

 - [x] CPU
 - [x] avx, avx2